-Changes in Page Builder are saved even before you save or publish the entire page.
-If Page Builder hangs before your work is saved or published, it's usually safe to reload the page in your browser.
-In addition, in Page Builder 2.x, you can edit the settings for rows, columns, and modules and then open any other row, column, or module for editing without needing to click Save.
+Changes in the Beaver Builder editor are saved even before you save or publish the entire page.
+If the editor hangs before your work is saved or published, it's usually safe to reload the page in your browser.
+In addition, in Beaver Builder 2.x, you can edit the settings for rows, columns, and modules and then open any other row, column, or module for editing without needing to click Save.

-In Page Builder 2.x, as you edit your layouts you'll see the sequence Saving – Saved – Edited appear in the upper right corner of the screen.
-The instant save feature already existed in Page Builder 1.x, but now you can see confirmation of it on screen.
+In Beaver Builder 2.x, as you edit your layouts you'll see the sequence Saving – Saved – Edited appear in the upper right corner of the screen.
+The instant save feature already existed in Beaver Builder 1.x, but now you can see confirmation of it on screen.

 When you're done editing

-When you're done editing a page in Page Builder, click Done in the upper right corner and select one of the following:
+When you're done editing a page in Beaver Builder, click Done in the upper right corner and select one of the following:

 Makes the changes live, accessible to the world at large if you're working on a public site.

-Saves your page and exits Page Builder.
-The changes made in that editing session are not visible except when editing in Page Builder.
+Saves your page and exits the Beaver Builder editor.
+The changes made in that editing session are not visible except when editing in Beaver Builder.